The Complete Guide to Parking Lot Security: Protecting Property and People

 Security Cameras

-There are several camera types, each with their own strengths:
+There are several types of video cameras and surveillance cameras, each with their own strengths:

 • Panoramic cameras give you a wide view, allowing you to see the whole picture around where that camera is posted.